99shandhokhan88/so_long/README.md

 ### Prerequisites
 - A C compiler (e.g., GCC).
 - MinilibX graphics library (provided in the project files).
+- The MLX that I use is for Linux, in fact there are specific flags in the Makefile for Linux.

 ### Installation
 1. Clone the repository to your local machine: